Shiva-Sharan/Contactless-Door-bell-using-Arduino/README.md

 # Contactless-Door-bell-using-Arduino
-This project works by the Arduino UNO board pins should be connected as mentioned in the code
+This project works by the Arduino UNO board.
+Pins should be connected as mentioned in the code